Einstore/Einstore/README.md

 ## 🔧 Compatibility

-This package has been tested on macOS and Ubuntu.
+This package has been tested on macOS and should work on Ubuntu too :)